mkrd/DictDataBase/README.md

 Configuration
 ========================================================================================
-There are the following configuration options:
+The following configuration parameters can be modified using `DDB.config`:

 ### Storage directory
 Set storage_directory to the path of the directory that will contain your json files: